 These administration picks are in sharp contrast to Trump’s victory tour and first 100 days roll out, where he claims, “We will destroy ISIS.
 At the same time, we will pursue a new foreign policy that finally learns from the mistakes of the past.
 We will stop looking to topple regimes and overthrow governments, folks.”
 This all sounds wonderful, except that many on his team are life-long war hawks.

 Vice president Pence is the point man on what might be an overreaching plan to curb illegal immigration, to redo ObamaCare, and to rebuild the military.
 The first two will trigger post-election battles with the Democrats, and to think that anything major can be done with the military in three months, other than putting on a big show, is just childish.

 Even the tax reform he wants to do can drag on for a year, sifting through all the details.
 Ramming things down the Democrats’ throats could create bad blood that will follow Trump through this whole first term, and crank the Democrats up to replace him in four years with a vengeance.

 We shall see, and so will Mr. Trump and gang.
 Maybe having the NeoCons in charge for four years is the wake up dose the country needs to grow up and recognize the real domestic terror threats that we have right here at home in our leadership and institutions.

 It will be painful, but if we survive, it we may come out better off — more mature politically and wiser for the effort.
 But I can’t help but think of the famous Rod Serling early TV series where he would close his intro with, “You’ve just crossed over into… the Twilight Zone.”

-Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern
+Jim W. Dean, managing editor for VT, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern